Intern666/trygit/readme.txt

-This is a modified versiont
-have a try
+Git is a free software distributed under the GPL have a try mike
-mike